cliffordx/legalbai/pages/RPC_Annotated___Book_1.md

 			  collapsed:: true
 				- Every penalty imposed for the commission of a felony shall carry with it the forfeiture of the proceeds of the crime and the instruments or tools with which it was committed.
 				- Such proceeds and instruments or tools shall be confiscated and forfeited in favor of the Government, unless they be the property of a third person not liable for the offense, but those articles which are not subject of lawful commerce shall be destroyed.
-	- ## CHAPTER FOUR - Application of Penalties
+	- ### CHAPTER FOUR - Application of Penalties
-		- ### SECTION ONE - Rules for the Application of Penalties to the Persons Criminally Liable and for the Graduation of the Same id:: c5d2701d-a8e9-4f3a-8e19-dc96237cc911
+		- #### SECTION ONE - Rules for the Application of Penalties to the Persons Criminally Liable and for the Graduation of the Same id:: c5d2701d-a8e9-4f3a-8e19-dc96237cc911 collapsed:: true
 			- **ARTICLE 46.** *Penalty to be Imposed Upon Principals in General.* id:: 64bd037a-2118-44cb-8382-3b3e89455afa collapsed:: true